-Photo Credit: City of Corpus Christi
+Photo Credit: City of Corpus Christ

-- 2.7 Support ongoing trash and pollution efforts by creating new programs and funding more improvements. - 2.7.1 Create an introductory public education campaign about water quality in Corpus Christi Bay with all types of media marketing as well as developing educational materials. - 2.7.1.1 Develop a specific campaign ("Leave It Better than You Found It" and "Don't Mess with Texas Water") targeting the reduction of litter in the community. (ex: Litter from vehicles and by individuals around public spaces). - 2.7.1.2 Develop an advisement protocol to warn the public when bay access areas may have periodically elevated bacteria levels, typically during and immediately after rainfall. - 2.7.1.3 Improve education and code enforcement for restaurants to prevent litter from blowing off their premises per City Code of Ordinance Section 22-5. - 2.8 Continue to fund and install catch basins, solid interceptors, and other devices for stormwater lines leading into the bays. - 2.9 Establish bay cleanup initiatives with communities and stakeholders around the city.
+- 2.7 Support ongoing trash and pollution efforts by creating new programs and funding more improvements. - 2.7.1 Create an introductory public education campaign about water quality in Corpus Christi Bay with all types of media marketing as well as developing educational materials. - 2.7.1.1 Develop a specific campaign ("Leave It Better than You Found It" and "Don't Mess with Texas Water") targeting the reduction of litter in the community. (ex: Litter from vehicles and by individuals around public spaces). - 2.7.1.2 Develop an advisement protocol to warn the public when bay access areas may have periodically elevated bacteria levels, typically during and immediately after rainfall. - 2.8 Continue to fund and install catch basins, solid interceptors, and other devices for stormwater lines leading into the bays. - 2.9 Establish bay cleanup initiatives with communities and stakeholders around the city. - 2.10 Provide education and training for homeowners and multifamily management on runoff from pesticides and fertilizers, as well as proper waste disposal including lawn clippings.

-- 2.10 Provide education and training for homeowners and multifamily management on runoff from pesticides and fertilizers, as well as proper waste disposal including lawn clippings. - 2.11 Prevent intentional dumping and disposal by establishing education and outreach programs targeted toward community involvement to identify and report instances of illegal dumping and disposal. - 2.12 Continue installation of pet waste disposal stations and develop an Adopt-a-Pet-Waste-Station Program. - 2.13 Strengthen animal control ordinances to include the removal and proper disposal of pet waste with new enforcement measures, stricter fines, and enhancements to improve enforceability.
+- 2.11 Prevent intentional dumping and disposal by establishing education and outreach programs targeted toward community involvement to identify and report instances of illegal dumping and disposal. - 2.12 Continue installation of pet waste disposal stations and develop an Adopt-a-Pet-Waste-Station Program. - 2.13 Strengthen animal control ordinances to include the removal and proper disposal of pet waste with new enforcement measures, stricter fines, and enhancements to improve enforceability.